Information regarding browser or device support

 As mentioned above, the IRS has five filing status options for taxpayers required to file income taxes.
 You can file as Single, Married Filing Jointly, Married Filing Separately, Head of Household, or Qualifying Surviving Spouse.
 The standard deduction depends on your filing status.

 A Tax Pro can help you with choosing the right filing status.
-Choosing the correct status can save you big dollars at tax time but choosing the wrong one can cost you.
+Choosing the correct status can save you big dollars at tax time but choosing the wrong one can cost.

 Filing status